-Understanding the group knowledge is a team building activity that helps the team understanding the group knowledge and abilities, as well as the intentions and actions towards increasing it.
+Understanding the Group Knowledge is a team building activity that helps the team understand the group knowledge and abilities, as well as the intentions and actions towards increasing it.

-2. For each item, answer the following question: How do we feel as a group about these?
+- For each item, answer the following question: How do you feel as a group about these?
 Please place the listed items at the appropriate area:

-we didn´t know that we know – the knowledge existed within the group, but it was not clear to the whole group that we did have this knowledge.
+* We didn’t know that we knew – the knowledge existed within the group, but it was not clear to the whole group that we had this knowledge.

-we didn´t know that we don´t know – the knowledge does not exist within the group and no one was aware of it.
+* We didn’t know that we didn’t know – the knowledge does not exist within the group and no one was aware of it.

-3. Give the participants another chance to list items to the we didn´t know that we don´t know quadrant.
-“So think again about the things we did not know.
-Things we were not aware of.
-Things we have to investigate further in order to understand it, and figure out what is it that we don´t know.”
+“So think again about the things we didn’t know.
+Things of which we weren’t aware.
+Things we have to investigate further in order to understand and figure out what it is that we don’t know.”

-4. Have a conversation about the items on we know that we know, and the desire to move all important knowledge to this quadrant.
+- Have a conversation about the items on “we know that we know”, as well as the desire to move all important knowledge to this quadrant.

-5. Read the items for the remaining 3 quadrants and mark the intent to move such items according to the following questions (consider drawing arrows for indicating the items movement):
+- Read the items for the three remaining quadrants and mark the intent to move such items according to the following questions (consider drawing arrows for indicating the items’ movement):

-What are the items we should move from we didn´t know that we know to we know that we know?
+* What are the items we should move from “we didn’t know that we knew” to “we know that we know”?

-6. Add action items on a different post it color to indicate the actions individuals are doing for improving the team knowledge
+- Add action items on a different post it color to indicate the actions individuals are doing for improving the team’s knowledge.

 Ignorance is not a bliss!
-Despite of the popular saying “ignorance is bliss”, an effective group of people must understanding the overall group knowledge.
-This activity is very useful clarifying that, and even more important, it enables the team to align on the actions they want to take towards increasing the group knowledge.
-This activity is inspired on the conscious competence learning mode, also known as the four stages of competence.
+Despite the popular saying, an effective group of people must understand the overall group knowledge.
+This activity is very useful in clarifying that and, even more important, it enables the team to align the actions they want to take towards increasing the group’s knowledge.
+This activity is inspired by the conscious competence learning model, also known as the four stages of competence.